cipherboy/coms327-RSA_Crack/Readme.md

 # COMS 327 - RSA Public Key cracker

+NOTE: rsa.c is code from Jeremy Sheaffer, Iowa State University.

 Need to know the relative time of the key's creation:

-4:51PM on Friday (time from Jeremy--different from class)
+    4:51PM on Friday (time from Jeremy--different from class).

 ## Overview
 To build all programs: